RobertTownley/ink/docs/getting_started.md

 project running in your web browser.
 Run `docker-compose up` and visit `http://localhost:8000/admin/` and confirm that you're presented with a login page.

-With the container still running, create a superuser that will allow you to log in.
+With the container still running in another window, create a superuser that will enable you to log in.
 Run the following command, and fill in the associated prompts:
 ```
 docker-compose exec backend python manage.py createsuperuser
 ```